-Course coordinator For the purposes of this policy, course coordinator refers to the academic or teaching staff member who is responsible for the management, conduct, teaching and assessment of a course.
-Specific titles may vary across the RMIT Group. principal student organisation The main body representing students at the relevant RMIT campus.
-Senior Officer Means a staff member appointed to the role of Senior Officer in accordance with the Student Conduct Policy .
+Means any examination, essay, assignment, practical or vocational placement or other work, in whole or in part, which forms part of a student's academic assessment.
+For the purposes of this policy, course coordinator refers to the academic or teaching staff member who is responsible for the management, conduct, teaching and assessment of a course.
+Specific titles may vary across the RMIT Group.
+Means materials produced by staff to support or facilitate teaching, learning, development and assessment such as: lecture or tutorial notes, presentations, recordings, assessment tasks and documentation (essay, assignment, test or exam questions, grading rubrics or assessment criteria), study guides and resources.
+The main body representing students at the relevant RMIT campus.
+Means a staff member appointed to the role of Senior Officer in accordance with the Student Conduct Policy .